 You will need to associate the designated potty area with something positive.
 This is the fastest way to reinforce training in dogs.
 For instance, offering him a treat when you take him outside and he does his business.
 This way, you will be encouraging him only to go out.

 However, should your dog have an accident during training, you must not punish him.
 Instead, clean up the area and remain consistent with potty training.
 Dogs engage in certain behaviors when they are targeting a positive outcome.
 Therefore, by rewarding him every time he gets it right, your dog will want to keep using the potty area to get the treats he needs.
 This is a very effective method to potty train a dog fast and easy.
 He will always look forward to impressing his master to get rewarded.

 8. Supervise your dog

-Even though there are several methods in which you can be able to potty train your dog, ensure that you choose the most effective.
+Even though there are several methods by which you can be able to potty train your dog, ensure that you choose the most effective.
 This will depend on your preference as not all methods will work for you.
 You can alternatively set up one of your rooms to potty train your dog.

 So if you are going to have the day out of the house, have your neighbor or friend check up on your dog.
 Besides, you can always hire a pet walker to help you with the dog for the day.
-It is unwise to leave your puppy all alone in the yard or in the house, especially when he is yet to be fully potty trained.
+It is unwise to leave your puppy alone in the yard or the house, especially when he is yet to be fully potty trained.